tonychu805/student-performance-predictor/README.md

 - Incorporate more features such as study habits, extracurricular activities, and school resources.
 - Experiment with advanced models like neural networks or ensemble methods.
 - Develop a time-series component to track student progress over multiple assessments.

-## Contributing

-Contributions to improve the project are welcome.
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes and commit (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Create a new Pull Request

 ## Contact